prajapatimohit/EDA-Hotel_Booking_Analysis/README.md

 11.Drew the average monthly price for booking a hotel.

+12.Drew pairplot and correlation heatmap for relationship between different coloumns.

 # Solution to Business Objective
 1.Since the majority of the booked hotels belong to the city category, it is essential to allocate a significant portion of the targeting funds towards these hotels.